Hexcede/Roblox-Wrapper/README.md

-NOTE: All important items for the Roblox-Wrapper are under the Wrapper folder.
-The Ahk2Exe source code is not required.
+All important items for the Roblox-Wrapper are under the Wrapper folder.

-# Installation
+## What is this?
+Roblox Wrapper is a tool which wraps Roblox installations and prevents them from being removed.
+It also allows you to see the arguments Roblox is ran with and even modify them!
+Every wrapped Roblox executable will run a single python script which launches the real Roblox executables.

+Roblox Wrapper also includes support for old Roblox versions such as the 2016 player!
+Sadly it's not possible to join a real Roblox game using the 2016 client for various (probably obvious) reasons.

 ## How to install:
-  1. Clone this repository somewhere (it can be anywhere)
-  2. Install python 3.5+ if you haven't
+  1. Install python 3.5+ if you haven't
-  3. Optionally manually extract to a specific version folder (it only works for RobloxPlayer as of now)
+  2. Optionally extract the wrapper to a specific version folder
-  4. Cd into the Wrapper folder or the Roblox version folder you manually extracted to
-  5. Run `python install.py`
-  6. Edit RobloxPlayerBeta.py or RobloxPlayerLauncher.py.
-These are what launch the real Roblox processes along with their arguments.
+  3. Double click `command-window.cmd`
+  4. Run `python install.py` to install for Roblox Player (see command line arguments below for studio installs)
   5. You're done!
-Just hit play on a game and you're good to go!
+Just hit play on a game and you should see a command window pop up with all of the arguments Roblox was run with.
 ## How to uninstall:
-  1. Run `python uninstall.py` OR skip to step 2
+  1. Run `python uninstall.py`
-  2. Optionally run `python cleanup.py` to clear all of the wrapper files.
-WARNING: this also clears both ahk scripts!
-  3. RobloxPlayerBeta.py and RobloxPlayerLauncher.py files will be preserved.
+  2. Optionally add `-c` or `--cleanup` to completely uninstall (the installed Roblox version will look exactly the same as it did before installation)

+## Command line arguments
+### install.py
+`--studio` (`-s`) - Will install for studio.
+`--legacy` (`-l`) - Will install and enable legacyMode in the config.
+Can be used to run old clients like the 2016 client.
+Without this, old clients will show an error messaging saying something like `unrecognized launch option '--launchtime=1560551643876'`.
+### uninstall.py
+`--studio` (`-s`) - Will uninstall for studio.
+`--cleanup` (`-c`) - Will cleanup *all* wrapper files.

 # FAQ
 ## What is help.pyw?